Frankenweenie (2012 film): Plot

-Victor Frankenstein, a young scientist and amateur filmmaker, lives with his parents and his beloved bull terrier dog, Sparky, in the quiet town of New Holland.
+Victor Frankenstein, a young scientist and amateur filmmaker, lives with his parents, Susan and Edward, and his beloved bull terrier, Sparky, in the quiet town of New Holland.
 He does not interact much with his classmates, who include his somber next-door neighbor Elsa Van Helsing, the mischievous Edgar "E" Gore, the naive Bob, the pretentious Toshiaki, the sinister Nassor, and an eccentric "Weird Girl".
-Concerned with his son's isolation, Victor's father encourages the boy to take up baseball.
+Concerned with Victor’s isolation, Edward encourages him to take up baseball.
 When Victor hits a home run at his first game, Sparky chases the ball, but is struck and killed by a car, leaving Victor despondent.

-Inspired by his new science teacher Mr. Rzykruski's demonstration of the effect of electricity on dead frogs, Victor digs up Sparky, brings him to a makeshift laboratory in his attic, and reanimates him with a bolt of lightning.
+Inspired by his science teacher Mr. Rzykruski's demonstration of the effect of electricity on dead frogs, Victor digs up Sparky, brings him to a makeshift laboratory in his attic, and reanimates him with a bolt of lightning.
 Victor is elated by Sparky's revival, but keeps him hidden in the attic.
 While Victor is at school the next day, Sparky escapes the attic to chase the Weird Girl's cat, Mr. Whiskers, and explore the neighborhood.
 He is recognized by Edgar, who blackmails Victor into teaching him how to raise the dead.
 Together, the two resurrect a dead goldfish, which inexplicably becomes invisible.
 Edgar brags about the fish to his classmates, but the fish disappears when he tries to show it to a skeptical Nassor.

 Fearful of losing the upcoming science fair, Toshiaki and Bob create a jetpack from soda bottles, but their test ends with Bob falling off his roof and breaking his arm.
 The townsfolk blame Mr. Rzykruski for the incident, accusing him of negatively influencing their children.
-When Victor's parents Susan and Edward call upon Mr. Rzykruski to speak in his defense, he gives a tactlessly insulting and threatening speech which results in his dismissal, and the gym teacher replaces him.
+When Susan and Edward call upon Mr. Rzykruski to speak in his defense, he gives a tactlessly insulting and threatening speech which results in his dismissal, and the gym teacher replaces him.
 Before Mr. Rzykruski leaves the school, Victor learns from him that the differing outcomes of his experiment were influenced by his emotional attachment.
 Edgar accidentally reveals Victor's role in reviving the fish and Sparky to Toshiaki, Nassor, and Bob, inspiring them to conduct their own reanimation experiments.